ElDivinCodino/CVPedestrianCounting/README.md

 * In order to compile the code just run the `make` command from terminal.
 * To execute the code run `./main`.

-## Recorder video
+## Recorded video

-A video showing how the code performs can be found at https://drive.google.com/open?id=18sfNGjN3pMVY1UqovKRmif4TMGAHA9ha
+A video showing how the code performs can be found at https://drive.google.com/file/d/18sfNGjN3pMVY1UqovKRmif4TMGAHA9ha/view?usp=sharing